Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: discussion and conclusion

 where $L_{\rm bol}$ is the bolometric luminosity which is nearly constant ($0.8$--$0.9\times 10^{43}$ erg s$^{-1}$) from day 100 to 600, $v_w\lesssim 47.2$ km s$^{-1}$ is the CSM velocity constrained from high-resolution spectra, and $\epsilon$ is the radiation conversion efficiency.
 With other parameters fixed, the inferred $\dot{M}$ and $M_{\rm CSM, 600d}$ for our updated $v_{\rm sh}$ are drastically reduced to

-Albeit the possible uncertainty in $\epsilon$ the inferred CSM mass is found to be more compatible with the envelopes of RSGs, and thus may be a more natural explanation given by the low $v_w$ that may favor an RSG over a luminous blue variable.
+Albeit the possible uncertainty in $\epsilon$ the inferred CSM mass is found to be more compatible with the envelopes of RSGs, and thus may be a more natural explanation given by the low $v_w$ that may favor an RSG over an LBV.
 The inferred mass-loss rate indicates a Thomson scattering optical depth in the unshocked CSM of at most

 where $\kappa_{\rm es}$ is the Thomson scattering opacity.
 We note that this is an upper limit, under the assumption that the entire unshocked CSM is ionized.
 From equation (\ref{eq:dlambda}), we expect that scattering in this CSM creates an emission line with half-width $\sim 1000$ km s$^{-1}$, which is roughly consistent with the observed intermediate-width line.